AnthonyPorthouse/DiceBag/README.md

 #### Exploding Dice `!cN`
 Exploding Dice add an additional dice to the pool if the maximum is rolled.
 These additional dice may also explode.

-If `N` is specified then the dice will explode on the value specified.
+If only `N` is specified then the dice will explode on the value specified.

-`c` is a conditional, which can be either `<` or `>`.
-When specified with `N` dice will explode when the value is either equal to or greater than, or equal to or less than, the value specified.
+`c` is a conditional, which can be either `<`, `>` or unspecified.
+When specified with `N` dice will explode when the value is either greater than or equal to, or less than or equal to, the value specified.

 ##### Examples
 + `4d6!` Rolls 4 d6 and and any results of 6 will add an additional die to the pool.